raml-org/raml-spec/versions/raml-10/raml-10.md

 External types cannot participate in type inheritance or specialization.
 In other words: You cannot define sub-types of external types that declare new properties or set facets.
 You can, however, create simple type wrappers that add metadata, examples and a description.

-##### Validation of instances

-Validation of instances of external types is delegated to standard json/xsd schema validation.
-To this end objects are automatically converted if needed to JSON or XML before validation.
-In the case of JSON this transformation is straightforward.
-In the case of XML serialization, the canonical XML serialization algorithm is used.

 #### Inheritance Restrictions

 * You cannot inherit from types of different kind at the same moment ( kinds are: union types, array types, object types, scalar types )